 In addition to the Mile High Bridge, you will find the Top Shop.
 The Top Shop has restrooms and a gift shop.
 It also has a small museum with pictures showing Grandfather Mountain through the years.
 The Top Shop also has an elevator making the bridge accessible to people with disabilities.

 Whew!
 You made it.
 We hope this guide inspires your family to take a trip out to Grandfather Mountain, North Carolina.
-Stay tuned for an upcoming video on Grandfather Mountain as well.
+Be sure to check out our things to do with kids in Boone NC for more family-friendly attractions near Grandfather Mountain.
 If you are wondering how you can afford your next vacation be sure to check out my post on how to save money on your next vacation.
 In the meantime- Stay Peachy!